-

 Balanchine Said: Five Fascinating Things George Balanchine Told Reporters in the 1930s

 George Balanchine is famous for having said a lot of memorable things.
-“When he stopped his class to talk or when he gave an interview,” as critic Arlene Croce has explained, “he always had something to say that people remembered, Read more
+“When he stopped his class to talk or when he gave an interview,” as critic Arlene Croce has explained, “he always had something to say that people remembered, and he left the impression that these rough-hewn nuggets of his were as spontaneous as… Read more

 -